code-dot-org/code-dot-org/pegasus/sites/virtual/curriculum-algebra/17/Teacher.md

          - If is the first condition
          - Else-if gets looked at only if the "If" isn't true.
          - Else gets looked at only if nothing before it is true.

+Up to now, all of the functions you’ve seen have done the same thing to their inputs:

+- green-triangle always made green triangles, no matter what the size was.
+- safe-left? always compared the input coordinate to 0, no matter what that input was.
+- update-danger always added or subtracted the same amount

+Conditionals let our programs run differently based on the outcome of a condition.
+Each clause in a conditional evaluates to a boolean value - if that boolean is TRUE, then we run the associated expression, otherwise we check the next clause.
+We've actually done this before when we played the boolean game!
+If the boolean question was true for you, you remained standing, and if it was false you sat down.

+Let's look at a conditional piece by piece:

+(x > 10)  ->  "that's big"
+(x < 10)  ->  "that's small"
+else      ->  "that's ten"

+If we define x as 11, this conditional will first check if x > 10, which returns TRUE, so we get the String "that's big" - and because we found a true condition

+Each conditional has at least one clause.
+Each clause has a Boolean question and a result.

+Else clauses are best used as a catch-all for cases that you can’t otherwise enumerate.
+If you can state a precise question for a clause, write the precise question instead of else.
+For example, if you have a function that does different things depending on whether some variable x is larger than 5, it is better for beginners to write the two questions (> x 5) and (<= x 5) rather than have the second question be else.
+Explicit questions make it easier to read and maintain programs.

+Functions that use conditions are called piecewise functions, because each condition defines a separate piece of the function.
+Why are piecewise functions useful?
+Think about the player in your game: you’d like the player to move one way if you hit the "up" key, and another way if you hit the "down" key.
+Moving up and moving down need two different expressions!
+Without cond, you could only write a function that always moves the player up, or always moves it down, but not both.

 Now let's play a game.